top of page

 • Even nations pursuing objectives through conflict, despite the human and economic toll

-Does this sounds familiar?
+Does this sound familiar?
 The pattern is the same.
 When the goal becomes everything, what gets lost is how we get there.

 • “How do I want to behave while I’m doing it?”